+In evolution, a Metropolis step begins with a random change in the sequence of bases; changes in a germ-line cell can change a new individual.
+Some of these changes are due to errors in the normal mechanisms by which genomes are copied and repaired; the holoenzyme DNA polymerase copies DNA with remarkable fidelity, but it makes one error per billion base pairs.
 Sexual reproduction makes bigger random changes in genomes.
 In meiosis, the paternal and maternal versions of each of our 23 chromosomes are duplicated, and the four versions swap segments of DNA in a process called genetic recombination or crossing-over.
 The cell then divides twice producing four haploid germ cells each with a single paternal, maternal, or mixed version of each chromosome.
 Two haploid cells, one from each parent, join to start a new individual.
-This second kind of Metropolis step makes evolution more ergodic, which is why most complex modern organisms use sexual reproduction.
+Sexual reproduction makes evolution more ergodic, which is why most complex modern organisms use it.